 Vincent: We had 3 children.

-Claire: 3 children.
-So Michelle lives next door and Steve lives in Yountville with his wife and sons and David lives in San Mateo.
+Claire: Three children.
+So, Michelle lives next door and Steve lives in Yountville with his wife and sons and David lives in San Mateo.

 Norma: At the Sanitarium, was it called the Sanitarium or was it called the St. Helena Hospital ?

 Vincent: They called it the San.
 Dr. Brignoli was our doctor.